 - 1-2 sliced fresh chiles, for garnish (optional)

-- Make the char siu sauce by mixing all the ingredients except for the wild boar in a blender and pureeing for 1 minute.
+- Make the char siu sauce by mixing all the ingredients except for the pork in a blender and pureeing for 1 minute.
 Pour into a bowl.
-Put the pork or boar into a plastic container that will just about fit it, and coat with a little of the char siu sauce.
+Put the pork into a plastic container that will just about fit it, and coat with a little of the char siu sauce.
 Leave at least 1/2 of the sauce for basting later.
-Marinate for at least 30 minutes, and up to overnight.
+Marinate for at least 30 minutes, and up to 2 days.

 - Get your grill going, leaving some space for indirect heat.
 If you are using a gas grill, turn off all but one burner.
 If you are using charcoal, leave an open space on one side of the grill.
-Make a drip pan out of aluminum foil and set that under where the pork will be.
-You are looking for slow, steady heat here, about 300°F. Alternately, you can cook the pork or boar in the oven at this temperature.
+If you are using a smoker, set it to 225°F. Make a drip pan out of aluminum foil and set that under where the pork will be.
+You are looking for slow, steady heat here, never hotter than 300°F. Alternately, you can cook the pork in the oven at 225°F

-- Set the boar on the grill over the drip pan and away from the direct heat.
-Cover the grill and cook until it’s tender, which will take between 2 and 4 hours, depending on how large a piece of pork you started with.
-Baste the boar with the char siu sauce every 45 minutes or so.
+- Set the pork on the grill over the drip pan and away from the direct heat.
+Cover the grill and cook until it's tender, which will take between 2 and 4 hours, depending on how large a piece of pork you started with and whether it's wild or farmed.
+Baste the pork with the char siu sauce every 45 minutes or so.
 Turn the pork every hour.

-- To serve, cut the boar into bite-size pieces and toss with the remaining char siu sauce.
+- To serve, cut into bite-size pieces and toss with the remaining char siu sauce.
 A splash of Chinese black vinegar or malt vinegar right at the end is a nice touch.
-Garnish with sliced fresh chiles and serve with white steamed rice, some pickles and lots of cold beer.
+Garnish with sliced fresh chiles and serve with white steamed rice, some pickles or fermented mustard greens and lots of cold beer.